LovelaceSquare/lovelacesquare/Codes/cosmicpeakcorrection/README.txt

 # CosmicPeakCorrection

-Detects abrupt spikes in spectral data (e.g., cosmic rays) using derivatives and replaces affected channels via interpolation.
+Detect abrupt spikes in spectral data (e.g., cosmic rays) using derivatives and replace the affected channels by interpolation.
+Derivatives amplify sudden intensity jumps so spikes are easily found with a threshold.
+After detection, a small window around each peak is marked as invalid and filled in by linear interpolation, restoring a smooth spectrum while leaving genuine peaks intact.

 ## Inputs
 - `data` (matrix): spectral data.